kxdekxde/ai-image-generators/README.md

   - [Amanatsu (Illustrious) v1.1](https://civitai.com/models/1325426/amanatsu-illustrious) by [Ikena](https://civitai.com/user/Ikena)

-## Requirements to use the scripts:
+## Requirements to use the script:

   - Double-click on _install_Python.bat_ to install Python 3.13